 Because most gardeners at the RBGE were probationers who left after three years of training, a Guild was set up in 1913 to help staff and alumni stay in touch and to ‘promote social intercourse between its members.’
 The Guild published regular journals, and Alfred is mentioned throughout in staff lists like this one from 1914:

 The RBGE website honours the men in its staff who fought in WW1.
 Of about 190 men, 73 joined the forces, and 1/4 of those didn’t return.
-During the four years of war, it must have been a difficult time for Alfred’s wife, Elizabeth, and I wonder if she returned to her family in Bucks, or perhaps, since she had no children, she took on work in Edinburgh as a servant, or helped in another way with the war effort at home.
-Finally, Alfred returned to Scotland, and returned to his work.
+During the four years of war, it must have been a difficult time for Alfred’s wife, Elizabeth.
+Alfred’s service records show that during the war, Elizabeth lived with her family in Bucks.
+Since she had no children, perhaps she took work or helped in another way with the war effort at home.
+Finally, in 1919, Alfred returned to Scotland, and returned to his work.

 One of Alfred’s colleagues was Harry Bryce, and a collection of Harry’s photographs is in the RBGE Archives.
 Thanks to Harry’s legacy I was thrilled to see Alfred for the first time, in three photographs of him at work.
 In the first photo, Alfred is on the far right of the Horticultural Glass Department, 1920.
 They are clearly in their Sunday best!
 The second image shows the men in their work clothes the same year.
 Alfred is again on the far right, with Harry three to his left.
 The third image shows a group of staff in 1929, this time labelled with ‘Alf Munday’ standing the second from the left.
 All photos are reproduced here courtesy of the Archives, Royal Botanic Garden Edinburgh